Coupling single atoms to a nanophotonic whispering-gallery-mode resonator via optical guiding

-We plug the optical funnel using a repulsive evanescent field formed by a `blue' WGM (wavelength $\lambda_\mathrm{b} \approx 849.1\,\mathrm{nm}$).
+We plug the optical funnel using a repulsive evanescent field formed by a `blue' WGM (wavelength $\lambda_\mathrm{b} \approx 849.55\,\mathrm{nm}$).
 A plugged funnel potential exhibits a stable trap minimum in the near field.
-We adjust the power of the bottom beam, $P_\mathrm{r}\approx 15\,\mathrm{mW}$, and that of the blue-detuned beam, $P_\mathrm{b}\approx 40\,\mu\mathrm{W}$ , to form a closed trap with trap minimum at $z\approx 280\,$nm and a trap depth of $k_{\mathrm{B}}\times 250\,\mu$K, where $k_{\mathrm{B}}$ is the Boltzmann constant; see Fig.~\ref{fig:fig1}(d).
+We adjust the power of the bottom beam, $P_\mathrm{r}\approx 15\,\mathrm{mW}$, and that of the blue-detuned beam, $P_\mathrm{b}\approx 33\,\mu\mathrm{W}$, to form a closed trap with trap minimum at $z\approx 280\,$nm and a trap depth of $k_{\mathrm{B}}\times 250\,\mu$K, where $k_{\mathrm{B}}$ is the Boltzmann constant; see Fig.~\ref{fig:fig1}(d).

 We detect guided atoms in the near field by probing atom-WGM photon interactions.
 The `probe' WGM resonance is thermally stabilized to the $F=4 \leftrightarrow F'=5$ transition in D2 line.
-Probe photons are sent through one end of a bus waveguide to couple to the clockwise circulating (CW) WGM (coupling rate $\kappa_{\mathrm{e}}\approx 2\pi \times 2.3\,$GHz).
-The intrinsic photon loss rate is $\kappa_{\mathrm{i}}\approx 2\pi \times 4.8\,$GHz, and the total photon loss rate is $\kappa=\kappa_{\mathrm{e}}+\kappa_{\mathrm{i}}\approx 2\pi \times 7.1\,$GHz ~\cite{SM}.
-Resonant probe photons are drawn into the microring and dissipate, reducing the bus waveguide transmission to $T_{0}=|(\kappa_{\mathrm{e}}-\kappa_{\mathrm{i}})/\kappa|^2\approx 0.1$.
+Probe photons are sent through one end of a bus waveguide to couple to the clockwise circulating (CW) WGM (coupling rate $\kappa_{\mathrm{e}}\approx 2\pi \times 0.77\,$GHz).
+The intrinsic photon loss rate is $\kappa_{\mathrm{i}}\approx 2\pi \times 0.95\,$GHz, and the total photon loss rate is $\kappa=\kappa_{\mathrm{e}}+\kappa_{\mathrm{i}}\approx 2\pi \times 1.72\,$GHz ~\cite{SM}.
+Resonant probe photons are drawn into the microring and dissipate, reducing the bus waveguide transmission to $T_{0}=|(\kappa_{\mathrm{e}}-\kappa_{\mathrm{i}})/\kappa|^2\approx 0.01$.
 Interaction with an atom will lead to an increased transparency $T>T_0$ \cite{2006Nature_Kimble, SM}.
 We note that a WGM photon is nearly circular-polarized in the near field.
-Interaction with the probe WGM (in CW circulation) can thus drive $\sigma^{+}$ transitions with spin axis defined transversely to the waveguide; the counter-clockwise circulating (CCW) WGM, on the other hand, drives $\sigma^{-}$ transitions \cite{SM}.
+Interaction with the probe WGM (in CW circulation) can thus drive $\sigma^{+}$ transitions with spin axis defined transversely to the waveguide; an atom can also emit a photon in the counter-clockwise circulating (CCW) WGM via the $\sigma^{-}$ transitions, inducing reflection in the bus waveguide; see discussions in \cite{SM}.
 In our microring, CW and CCW WGM resonances are degenerate.